IBM/aspera-cli/docs/README.erb.md

 ### Email notification on transfer

-Like for any transfer, a notification can be sent by email using parameters: `notify_to` and `notify_template` .
+Like for any transfer, a notification can be sent by email using options: `notify_to` and `notify_template` .

 Example: